william-toth/SearchEngine/README.md

 -an indexer, which reads saved files, creating an inverted index data structure of words and their number of occurences in each html file

--a querier, which, given a query, will use the inverted index data structure to search the web and return URLS matching the query
+-a querier, which, given a query, will use the inverted index data structure to search the web and subsequently return URLS matching the query

-Instructions for each are module in their various README.md.
+Instructions for each are module in their various README.md's